-Walk through of the steps to get Shopify up and running
+Walkthrough of how to get Shopify up and running with Bookkeep.

-To begin utilizing Bookkeep's automated journal entries for Shopify, you must connect the Shopify store that you would like to import data.
+To begin utilizing Bookkeep's automated journal entries for Shopify, you must connect the Shopify store that you would like to import data from.
 Below we will go step-by-step through the setup process to ensure you are ready to go!

 1. First connect your Shopify store by visiting the Connections/Apps View and clicking Add an App (top right) to locate Shopify:

 2. Clicking on the icon above will generate a pop-up connection window.
 After clicking "Connect now", you will be redirected to Shopify's app store to install Bookkeep on your Shopify store.